arriellie/arriellie/README.md

 ## Hi there 👋

+- 👀 Looking for remote work
+  - Director of IT
+  - Cloud Engineer
+  - System Administrator
+  - or similar roles
-- How to reach me: ellie@arrie.io
+- 📫 How to reach me: ellie@arrie.io